Ushavadata

 Ushavadata (Brahmi: U-ṣa-va-dā-ta, Uṣavadāta), also known as Rishabhadatta, was a viceroy and son-in-law of the Western Kshatrapa ruler Nahapana, who ruled in western India.

 Name

 Ushavadata's name is attested in his inscriptions as Uṣavadāta, which is derived from the Saka name *R̥śvadāta, meaning "rightly created".

 Inscriptions

 Much of the information about Ushavadata comes from his Nashik and Karle inscriptions.
-The Nashik inscription contains an eulogy of Ushavadata in Sanskrit, and then records the donation of a cave to Buddhists in a Middle Indo-Aryan language.
+The Nashik inscription contains a eulogy of Ushavadata in Sanskrit, and then records the donation of a cave to Buddhists in a Middle Indo-Aryan language.
 The Karle inscription contains a similar eulogy, but in the Middle Indo-Aryan language.

 Early life

 Ushavadata was the son of one Dinika.
 He identifies as a Shaka (IAST: Śaka) in his Nashik inscription:

 He believed in Brahmanism, and married Nahapana's daughter Dakshamitra.

 Charity

 Both of Ushavadata's inscriptions mention the following of his charitable acts: